-The Inspector General attended two quarterly meetings of the Grant Fraud Working Group (April 2022 and July 2022).
+The Inspector General attended two quarterly meetings of the Grant Fraud Working Group (April 2023 and July 2023).
 The Grant Fraud Working Group is affiliated with the Financial Fraud Enforcement Task Force and represents a diverse coalition from across the OIG community and certain U.S. Department of Justice components (e.g., the Civil Division), working to improve investigation and prosecution of grant-fraud matters.

-The Inspector General participated in the virtual Single Audit Roundtable (SART) held in May 2022.
+The Inspector General participated in the virtual Single Audit Roundtable (SART) held in May 2023.
 The purpose of the SART is to provide a venue for an exchange of ideas, problems, solutions, and best practices related to the Single Audit process.
 The SART involves audit and accountability representatives from the non-Federal audit community, and Federal and State government communities.
-The Inspector General also participated in the virtual Single Audit Quality Summit held in June 2022.